HGH and Weight loss

 Conditions that Contribute to Weight Gain

 - Hereditary – Genes from obese parents are transmitted to the children.
-However, it is not certain genetically but the probability is high.
-Sometimes, genes are created as a result of the phenotypic conditions.
+However, it is not certain genetically, but the probability is high.
+Sometimes, genes are created as a result of phenotypic conditions.
 Therefore the probability of weight gain is higher in people exposed to such conditions.

 - Addiction to Sugary Foods – some people crave for sugary food.
 The sweetness makes a person addicted to them, thereby losing control over its consumption.
 This might lead to excessive eating that eventually leads to weight gain due to uncontrolled ingestion of the food into the body.
 Alcohol consumption addiction falls into this category.

 - Medical prescription – some medical conditions require an energy-boosting prescription.
 A good example is an insulin.
 Insulin is either produced by the body and if there isn’t enough (as for the case of diabetic people) a regular dosage is prescribed.
 As the body grows resistant to this drug, the energy provided is stored instead of being consumed.
 Such instances lead to weight gain.

 Also, there are some medications that have weight gain as a side effect.
 They do so by altering the normal body functions such as the metabolic rate, increase appetite, hormonal imbalance and many more.
 They reduce the number of calories burned, effectively storing more fats in the body.

 - Physiological Deficiencies – the human body is designed to self-regulate itself, and in case there is a failure in one of the regulator, there tends to be a side-effect.
 A good example is a leptin.
 It regulates the storage of fats into the body, and once it is not working properly, the fats are overly stored in the body, contributing to weight gain.
 It is arguably one of the biggest causes of obesity in people.